hello-jason/intro-to-middleman/markdown.md

 # Great for Beginners

-* No database; just static HTML, CSS, and JavaScript (if you need it)
+* No database.
+Just HTML, CSS, and (if needed) JavaScript

 --